Brautigan > Chronology 1950s

 Rebuked, Brautigan walked to Edna Webster's home, hoping to find solace in conversation with her.

-Conversation with Edna Webster apparently did not help.
 Later that evening, still upset, Brautigan was arrested for disorderly conduct at the Eugene Police Station inside City Hall, corner of West 11th Avenue and Willamette Street.
 Built circa 1891 as Eugene High School, the impressive brick and stone building was converted into City Hall in 1915.
 Shortly after the new City Hall, 777 Pearl Street, was completed in 1964, the building was razed.

 According to the report filed by Officer William Smith, Brautigan entered the police station at approximately 9:30 PM, approached Smith, the duty officer, and demanded to be put in jail.
 Smith replied that Brautigan could not be put in jail since he was not a criminal.
 Brautigan left the police station and returned with a rock, which he hurled through the glass panel of the station front door.
 Smith arrested Brautigan for disorderly conduct and jailed him overnight.